 - He who always speaks makes many mistakes.
 (Romanian Proverb)

-- He who speaks a lot doesn’t work much.
+- He who talks a lot doesn’t work much.
 (Romanian Proverb)

 - It is better to keep quiet than speak ill.
 (Romanian Proverb)

-- I wonder if I really have something important, valuable, or useful to say in this context.
+- I wonder if I have something crucial, valuable, or helpful to say in this context.

-- I wonder if anybody is interested in what I want to say and how they would want me to say it.
+- I wonder if anybody is interested in what I want to say and how they would like me to say it.

 - I wonder if this is the right time for me to say this.